Updating SQL tables from Excel

 The connection to use to connect to the database.
 This is normally the Connection ID of a workbook relational connection or a connection string.

-From the XLCubed Ribbon > Connections:
+From the FluenceXL Ribbon > Connections:

 3. SQLStatement